Find a local pick your own farm here!

 Apple varieties Alphabetical Chart - which apple to pick and why!

-Apples are ripening a bit early this year.
-There have been few late frosts in the main apple growing regions, rain and temperatures have been good, so the year is shaping up well for a good apple crop.
-It's too early for prices, but I expect most areas to see $18 to $30 a bushel, depending on variety!
+Apples are developing great his year.
+There have been no late frosts in the main apple growing regions, rain and temperatures have been good, so the year is shaping up well for a good apple crop.
+It's too early for prices, but I expect most areas to see $30 to $50 a bushel, depending on variety!
 Scroll down the page to see the chart, or click here for a PDF print version.
 And for an explanation of why apple slices turn brown and how to stop it, see this page!
 To see how to properly store apples for the winter, see this page!

 Varieties which are exceptional for a trait are noted in the chart below (Best, very good, etc.).
 Varieties which are at least good and well-suited have an "X" in a column.
 A blank box simply means that they are average for the quality.
 Ultimately, it is personal preference and cultural traditions. that often determines which varieties of apples are used for which purpose.
 That said, sweeter and softer apples make the best applesauce (like Gala), harder, drier apples are often used for baking and storing (like Rome and Arkansas Black), and tarter, more crisp and juicier apples are often eaten fresh (like Honeycrisp).